sdhutchins/computational-biology-starter-kit/README.md

     directory structure similar to [this](https://github.com/mitcommlab/Coding-Documentation/blob/master/File-Structure-Case-Studies.md#case-study-2-a-simple-hierarchy)

-Overall, these articles help you learn some best practices before diving into a project or learning git, Unix, Python, or R.
+Overall, these articles help you learn some best practices before diving into a project or learning git, Unix, Python, or R. Take your time to read through them before diving into programming because they will help you avoid common pitfalls and make your life easier in the long run.

 ## What You’ll Learn

+- Navigating the Unix command line
 - Basics of version control with Git and GitHub
-- Navigating the Unix command line
-- Introduction to scripting with Python and R
+- Introduction to scripting with Python and/or R
 - Best practices for reproducibility in computational biology
-- Workflow management and automation tips

 ## A Suggested Learning Path

 There are multiple paths a person can take to learn computational biology.
 Here is a suggested path I am providing that would have been helpful to me when I was starting out.

+:important: This is a suggested path, and if you can take a course at your university or online, that would also be beneficial.

 ![Learning Path](learning-path.png)